-Hong Kong YouTubers – 7 of the Most Popular
+Hottest YouTubers in Hong Kong – 7 of the Most Popular

 YouTube has indeed come a long way since its humble beginnings as a proposed dating site back in 2005.

-But what exactly does it mean to become a stand-out content producer on YouTube in Hong Kong?
+But what exactly does it mean to become a stand-out content producer and one of the hottest YouTubers in Hong Kong?

 The who: Born in Canada on 14 December 1988 and currently living between Hong Kong and Toronto, Taylor R created her YouTube channel in 2012 but actually didn’t start uploading any content until mid-2014.
 She uploads videos that cover a variety of topics including makeup, fashion, and lifestyle/vlogs about her life in general.